kosmonet/argon/README.md

 The engine is split up in four different projects:
 - the `server`, a C# console project
 - the `client`, to be decided, currently a MonoGame project
-- the `editor`, a .NET MAUI project
+- the `editor`, an Avalonia UI project
 - a `common` class library containing all shared code